Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 left subtree of that parent is the largest balanced subtree that could be constructed from the leaves present in the parent's own subtree.
 Given a list of `n` items, there is a unique left-balanced binary tree structure with these elements as leaves.
-Note also that in this tree, every parent always has both a left and right child.
+Note also that every parent always has both a left and right child.

 Log trees initially consist of a single leaf node.
 New leaves are added to the right-most edge of the tree along with a single parent node, to construct the